-- This Is My Workspace.
+This Is My Workspace.
 Round up aerial views of your team’s desks and workspaces.
 Bonus edition?
 Messy desks (because who doesn’t love a good mess that you don’t have to clean up?).

 It’s true that not everyone is an artist.
-But not everyone has to be an artist to enjoy these activities.
+But not everyone has to be an artist (or in-office) to enjoy these activities.
 Get your team to use a different part of their brain with this list.

-Quarantine, But Make It Fashion
+The Workday, But Make It Fashion

 Rely on Food

-- New Week, New Food.
-Using the lesser known national holidays, choose a new theme weekly or monthly and integrate that food into operations wherever possible.
+New Week, New Food.
+Using the lesser known national holidays, choose a new weekly or monthly theme and integrate that food into operations wherever possible.
 Insert related emojis into internal subject lines where appropriate, or request photos from employees who enjoy any related meals.

 Accept the Challenge

-- Photoshop.
+Photoshop.
 Choose a theme like movie posters and watch your team create their own hilarious versions.
 Award the best or worst one (which could be the same one, honestly).

-- GIF Wars.
+GIF Wars.
 This activity might be happening already, but involve your employees in an open GIF war so they can bask in their glory when they fight back with the perfect one.

 Have a (Virtual) Night on the Town

-- Tour one of many museums.
+Tour one of many museums.
 This one is especially nice for those who don’t live in an area with many museums.
 Take advantage of this opportunity and give your team an experience they won’t forget with tours of the Smithsonian Museum of Natural History, The Louvre, or Langley Research Center.

-- Go on safari.
+Go on safari.
 Give this one a try for an experience you’d likely never be able to recreate for your team in real life.
 Check out the Cincinnati Zoo & Botanical Garden every day at 3pm ET — while the program is geared toward kids, everyone loves some face time with animals.
 If this doesn’t resonate with your team, there’s plenty of webcams and tours set up that feature penguins, farm animals, aquarium creatures, and zoo life.

 Play the Game

-- Museum Bingo.
+Museum Bingo.
 This activity works really well with the virtual museum tours being made available right now (like The Louvre).
 Prepare this for your team by creating bingo cards that include features present in one of the tours.
 Not only will your employees get to enjoy some culture, but they’ll also be prompted to look more closely at everything.

-- Make something useful.
+Make something useful.
 As others around the world create important and life-saving things like ventilators from 3D machines, it can make your team want to help.
 Helpful Engineering shares the things they need designed and created that will help in the worldwide efforts.